A proof of finite crystallization via stratification: Stratification

 \begin{lemma} There exists $\varepsilon_0 >0$ such that the following holds true: if $v_2$, $v_3$ satisfy {\rm ($\rm{i}_2$)}--{\rm ($\rm{iii}_2$)} and {\rm ($\rm{i}_3$)}--{\rm ($\rm{iv}_3$)} for some $0<\varepsilon<\varepsilon_0$ and if $C_n$ is a minimizer of \eqref{eq: main energy}, then its natural bond graph $G_{\mathrm{nat}}=(V,E_{\mathrm{nat}})$ is $\varepsilon$-regular.
 Moreover, it holds that $\#\mathcal{N}(x,E_{\mathrm{nat}}) \leq 4$ for all $x \in V$. \end{lemma}

 Analogous properties have been derived in \cite[Propostion 2.1]{Mainini-Piovano} and \cite[Lemma 2.2]{Theil}.
 However, as our assumptions on the potentials are slightly different, we include a sketch of the proof for the reader's convenience in Appendix \ref{appendix}.
-For the remainder of this paper, we assume that $\varepsilon_0>0$ is chosen small enough such that Lemma \ref{lemma:elementaryprop} holds true and that $v_2$, $v_3$ satisfy {\rm ($\rm{i}_2$)}--{\rm ($\rm{iii}_2$)} and {\rm ($\rm{i}_3$)}--{\rm ($\rm{iv}_3$)} for some $0<\varepsilon<\varepsilon_0$.
+For the remainder of this paper, we assume that $\varepsilon_0>0$ is chosen small enough such that Lemma \ref{lemma:elementaryprop} holds true and that $v_2$, $v_3$ satisfy {\rm ($\rm{i}_2$)}--{\rm ($\rm{iii}_2$)} and {\rm ($\rm{i}_3$)}--{\rm ($\rm{iv}_3$)} for some $0<\varepsilon<\varepsilon_0$. \BBB Moreover, we suppose that $\varepsilon_0 < 1- \frac{r_0}{\sqrt{2}}$, where $r_0$ is given in {($\rm{ii}_2$)}.
+This ensures that the bond graph is planar.
+Indeed, given a quadrilateral with all sides larger or equal than $1-\eps_0$, one diagonal has at least length $\sqrt{2}(1-\eps_0)$.\EEE